OUR GENES can partly explain our body’s individual response to T4 in thyroid meds like Synthroid / Levothyroxine.

 Reduced thyroid hormone transport

-More recently, researchers have been investigating some of the genes responsible for T4 and T3 transport into the cells, such as MCT10, MCT8, and PDE8B.
+More recently, researchers have been investigating some of the genes responsible for T4 and T3 transport into the cells, such as MCT10 and many others.

 These are important to our understanding of conditions like osteoporosis and mental decline in patients whose T4 and T3 levels in blood seem “normal.”